Shi Hu: Coup against Shi Hong

 As Shi Le grew ill in 333, Shi Hu entered the palace to serve him in his illness and cut off his communication with the outside.
 Shi Hu then issued false edicts summoning Shi Hong the Prince of Qin (not the crown prince) and Shi Le's adopted son Shi Kan (石堪) the Prince of Pengcheng back to the capital Xiangguo (襄國, in modern Xintai, Hebei) and then detained them.
 When Shi Le died in the fall, Shi Hu immediately seized the crown prince Shi Hong and arrested and executed Cheng and Xu.
 Shi Hong, in fear, offered the throne to Shi Hu, but Shi Hu forced him to take the throne.

 Shi Hu then forced Shi Hong to confer on him the title King of Wei—intentionally paralleling Cao Cao's title while preparing for usurpation of the Han throne—and granting him the nine bestowments.
 All of Shi Le's trusted officials were demoted or moved to posts with no real power, while Shi Hu's subordinates were moved into key positions.
 Shi Le's wife Empress Dowager Liu plotted with Shi Kan to try to start rebellions to overthrow Shi Hu, but after Shi Kan fled the capital but failed in his attempt to capture Linqiu (廩丘, in modern Puyang, Henan), Shi Hu captured him and cruelly executed him by burning.
 Soon thereafter, Empress Dowager Liu's role was discovered, and she was executed as well.

 In winter 333, Shi Sheng (石生) the Prince of Hedong, in defense of Chang'an, and Shi Lang, in defense of Luoyang, declared a rebellion against Shi Hu and sought assistance from Jin.
 Pu Hong (蒲洪) the Di chief also rose and sought assistance from Former Liang.
 Shi Hu personally attacked Shi Lang and captured Luoyang easily, killing Shi Lang.
 He then attacked Chang'an with his son Shi Ting (石挺) the Prince of Liang, but Shi Ting was defeated by Shi Sheng's subordinate Guo Quan (郭權) and killed.
 Shi Hu was forced to withdraw.
 However, Shi Sheng did not know about this victory and, when the Xianbei chief Shegui (涉瑰) rebelled, panicked and fled, abandoning Chang'an, and was killed in flight.
 Guo fled to Shanggui but was defeated in 334.
 Pu surrendered and was pardoned.
 That ended significant resistance to Shi Hu.

 In 334, unable to endure Shi Hu's vengeance, Shi Hong personally carried imperial seals and visited Shi Hu's palace, offering to abdicate to him.
 Shi Hu declined with sarcastic language, and Shi Hong, knowing that Shi Hu had even crueler intentions, could carry out no other intentions.
 In late 334, Shi Hu deposed Shi Hong to the title the Prince of Haiyang, but soon had him, his mother Empress Dowager Cheng, and his brothers Shi Hong and Shi Hui (石恢) the Prince of Nanyang put to death.
-The officials offered the imperial title to Shi Hu, but Shi Hu declined and took the title "Regent Heavenly Prince" (攝政天王).
+The officials offered the imperial title to Shi Hu, but Shi Hu declined and took the title "Regent Heavenly King" (攝政天王).